porn-records/Porn-Records/README.md

 What should be considered as artistic is content that could be found at a museum for arts

+### News- Articles -like
+Content that support a article based on facts or reporting an accident should have a wide range of acceptant for using NSFW contents.

 ### Not to include in black- blocklist
 The following is examples of what [My Privacy DNS](https://mypdns.org/)